Find Trade Colleges

 There are 43 full-time undergraduates at MTTI, and 60 students altogether.
 The school has a student-to-faculty ratio of 19 to 1.

-62% of MTTI students take out loans to afford college costs.
+Roughly 62% of students at MTTI take out loans to pay for college.
 The typical student loan amount is $6,580 a year.
-MTTI has a 2.4% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The student loan default rate of 2.4% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $43,377 during the early-career years.